AstroCB/AssumeZero-Bot/README.md

 ![physics search](media/docs/search.png)

-There are plenty more commands like this, such as poll, title, and photo, but they all operate on a similar premise to these basic examples.
-Check out the help entries for these commands to learn more.
+There are plenty more commands like this, such as `poll`, `title`, and `photo`, but they all operate on a similar premise to these basic examples.
+Check out the help entries (`physics help`) for these commands to learn more.

 ## Database-dependent Commands